 The Directors wish to draw attention to the fact that the market value of the freehold land substantially exceeds net book value.
 The value of unlisted investments shown at cost is at least equivalent thereto.
-The value of listed investments is shown at "bid" value.
+The value of listed investments is shown at market value.

-Fund managers had been set targets by the Society's Investment Committee to sustain investment fund growth using a medium risk investment strategy and generating a total return of 5% above RPI net of fees over the medium to long term.
-This has been revised by the Directors to reduce the level of risk due to increased uncertainty in the investment markets.
-The revised targets for 2019 are to generate a total return of 2-3% above RPI net of fees over the medium to long term.
+Fund managers had been set targets by the Society's Investment Committee to sustain investment fund growth using a revised low to medium risk investment strategy and generating a total return of 2% above CPI net of fees over the medium to long term.
+This was revised by the Directors to reduce the level of risk due to increased uncertainty in the investment markets.